Google says it will volunteer top officials to testify before congressional committees - ExBulletin

 Google says it will volunteer top officials to testify before congressional committees

-After running a five-week test to block news links to some of its Canadian users, OTTAWA Google has asked one of its executives to testify before a congressional committee investigating the behavior of the Silicon Valley giant.
-I said I would apply for the department.
+After conducting a five-week test of blocking news links to some users in Canada, Google sent some of its executives to testify before a congressional committee investigating the behavior of the Silicon Valley giant.
+Said he would volunteer.

 The test was intended to assess the impact of potential responses to Bill C-18, the Liberal government’s online news law.